Parent-Handbook-2017-2018 (click for downloadable .pdf file)

 Staff will use developmentally appropriate, positive methods of discipline which encourage self-control, self-direction, self-esteem and cooperation.
 Teachers will set clear rules and guidelines, and fair and consistent limits for the children.
 Teachers will help children resolve conflict through individual attention.
 Teachers will remind children of rules and re-direct them to different activities.
 If a conflict cannot be resolved using the above steps, the child will have an individual quiet time at one of our tables.
 Every effort will be made to meet the needs of each child.
 If Maple Tree Preschool is not able to meet a child’s needs, the director will request placement of the child in a more beneficial program suited to the unique needs of the child.

-On the 1st Day of School please bring your child’s Health Appraisal Form, Immunization Record, and fill out the Emergency Health Care Plan.
+Either at orientation or on the 1st Day of School, please bring your child’s Health Appraisal Form, Immunization Record, and fill out the Emergency Health Care Plan.
 If your child has severe allergies, an Allergy Emergency Plan is required.
 Other items needed include the signed Maple Tree Preschool Contract, the Maple Tree Preschool Volunteer Supervision & Reporting Plan (if volunteering), the “About My Child” form, and “My Name Is’’ form including child’s photo and family photo.

 Dropping Off and Picking Up: